dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 Large call centers may have tens of thousands of call agents making hundreds of thousands of calls a day.
 Supervising the agents and calls in a large call center is a huge efort.
 Using vCons to capture all of the conversations for all of the agents, enables more automation of evaluation, training and coaching of call center agents.
-DEVOPS tools such as check for conversation with too low a volume or agents with faulty headsets becomes easier an less costly using vCons.
+DEVOPS tools such as checking for conversation with too low a volume or agents with faulty headsets becomes easier and less costly using vCons.
 Call centers often have to provide service level proof and reports to their customers.
 These service level evaluations, monitoring and reporting can be more easily provided and at a lower cost via third party solutions with vCons as a standard conversation container.